tommccracken/PlanetaryGears/README.md

 - **NrWr - NpWp - (Nr - Np)Wc = 0** (Equation 3) - This is a velocity constraint that requires the tangential velocity between the ring gear and a planet gear, at the point of contact, to be equal.

 - **NsWs + NrWr = (Ns+Nr)Wc** (Equation 4) - This can be derived from Equations 2 and 3 and relates the sizes of the sun and ring gears to the speeds of the sun gear, ring gear and planet carrier.

+NOTE: THIS IS A RELATIVELY NEW PROJECT AND AS SUCH IS A WORK IN PROGRESS.

 [Link to source repository](https://github.com/tommccracken/PlanetaryGears)